Semafind/semadb/docs/content/docs/getting-started.md

 This page demonstrates how to get start with semantic search using SemaDB.
 We will create a collection, use [Sentence Transformers](https://www.sbert.net/) to create vector representations of the sentences we would like to search, insert them into the collection and use SemaDB's search functionality.

-SemaDB doesn't use a custom client library, instead it has a JSON Rest API that can be accessed using any programming language.
+SemaDB doesn't use a custom client library, instead it has a JSON or [MessagePack](https://msgpack.org/) Rest API that can be accessed using any programming language.
 In this example we will use Python to interact with the API using the [requests library](https://requests.readthedocs.io/en/latest/).

 > You can try [SemaDB Cloud Beta](https://rapidapi.com/semafind-semadb/api/semadb) for free without having to install anything and follow this guide.
 Otherwise you'll need a running instance of SemaDB.
 You can follow the instructions on the [main readme](/).